Does it seem like every potential client is on Instagram?

-You may have an Instagram account for personal use, but using one for business is an entirely different animal.
+You may have an Instagram account for personal use, but using one for business is an entirely different marketing strategy.

 Using Instagram for business is not just about posting what you personally think is good to share, it’s about attracting clients to engage.